 Risk-Based Approach to Creating a Wastewater Asset Management Plan

 With costly rehab decisions at stake, risk management is a tool used to prioritize wastewater collection system resources for rehabilitation.
 Preventative maintenance ensures sanitary sewers remain in proper working condition and helps prevent potential problems.
 Utilizing the data collected from inspections, our wastewater engineering team applies risk analysis methods to assess the health of networks and create an asset management plan for sewer rehabilitation.

-Sewer systems are part of a cities hidden, underappreciated infrastructure.
+Sewer systems are part of a city’s hidden, underappreciated infrastructure.
 Each day, this network of pipes enhances our quality of life and contributes to a community’s long-term sustainability, growth, and success.
-Every time you shower, brush, or flush, the sewer system is playing its essential part in maintaining public health.
+Every time you shower, brush, or flush, the sewer system is playing an essential part in maintaining public health.

 Join Wes Farrand, P.E., as he talks through a risk-based approach to sewer system maintenance.
 Wes has presented this topic at multiple conferences and will discuss industry standards and practices while also sharing useful recommendations for mitigation.